cezaraugusto/cezaraugusto.com/README.md

 > Interwebs presence of yours truly.
 [See it live](https://cezaraugusto.net).

 Hey there!
 This is my personal website and blog.
 It's super fast and built with [11ty](http://11ty.io).
-Interested in client-side development?
+Interested in web development?
 [Follow me](https://twitter.com/cezaraugusto) on Twitter.
 <br/><br/><br/><br/>

 ## Blog includes